pen-lang/pen/doc/src/references/language/types.md

 ## Singleton records

-Singleton records are special record types which have only one kind of values.
+Singleton records are special record types which have no field and, therefore, only one kind of values.

 ```pen
 type foo {}